AI vs Traditional Video Production (Cost, Speed & Quality Comparison)

 Each element of traditional production adds to the final output.
 Cinematography, lighting design, set construction, and human performance create a layered experience that is difficult to replicate through automation alone.

 AI production reduces many of these costs.Virtual environments eliminate the need for physical locations.
 Automated editing reduces labor.
-Generative tools replace certain aspects of design and visual effects.
+Generative tools replace certain aspects of design and visual effects, similar to AI-driven production systems.
 This creates a more efficient cost structure.

 However, lower cost does not always translate to higher value.